 Capacitive touch screen panels consist of an insulator, such as glass, coated with a transparent conductor.
 Since the human body is also an electrical conductor, touching the surface of the screen results in a distortion of the screen’s electrostatic field, measurable as a change in capacitance.
 The location of this disruption is identified and sent to the touchscreen controller for processing.

-The most common use of capacitive touch screen computers today is in cell phones and tablet PCs, but in the industrial computing space, kiosk systems and digital signage solutions commonly utilize capacitive touch screens due to their accuracy and the light touch necessary to register contact.
+The most common use of capacitive touch screen computers today is in smart phones and tablet PCs, but in the industrial computing space, kiosk systems and digital signage solutions commonly utilize capacitive touch screens due to their accuracy and the light touch necessary to register contact.

 How Does a Resistive Touch Screen Computer Work?